 3 PM - Join Deborah Whigham, co-owner of Digging Dog Nursery, and Patricia Smyth, Japanese maple expert and owner of Essence of the Tree, for a demonstration on selecting the perfect Japanese maple and companion plants for a container that will look beautiful through the changing seasons, plus caring for your tree so it will last for decades.

-Saturday, June 23: Saratoga Springs Area Open Day
+Saturday, June 23: Saratoga Springs Area, NY Open Day

 2:30 PM - Shades of Green—The Lush Beauty of a Shady Garden, with Garden Host Wynne Trowbridge at Shades of Green in Charlton, NY.